-Many yogis don’t discover the practice until adulthood, but there is plenty of research showing that mindfulness practices can profoundly affect children’s emotional and mental well-being.
-The same affirmations that empower us to let go of limiting habits and thought patterns as adults may start our kids off right: with the tools to navigate life’s challenges with confidence, awareness, and compassion.
+Many yogis don’t discover their yoga practice until adulthood, but there are some kids who are lucky enough to develop a practice in their own right at a young age.
+Yoga is super beneficial for kids.
+There is plenty of research showing that mindfulness practices can profoundly affect children’s physical, emotional and mental well-being.
+Schools are even starting to bring the practice into the classroom to help keep kids focused and calm during (after after) school hours.
+As adults, yoga teaches and empowers us to let go of limiting habits and negative thought patterns, and the proof is out there that yoga also instills in children the the tools to navigate life’s challenges with confidence, awareness, and compassion.
 Here are seven yogic messages that every child (and adult, for that matter) should hear regularly:

 - “You are enough” : You are whole.
 You are perfect.
 You are complete.
 Life lessons and growth are not about changing who you are, they are about realizing who you are ( svadyaya ) and stepping into your potential.

-- “You have enough” : Money and things may be necessary to build your legacy, but wanting more than you need directs energy away from attaining your true birthright: to live a life filled with purpose and joy ( aparigraha ).
+- “You have enough” : Money and things can play a key role in building your legacy, but wanting more than you need directs energy away from attaining your true birthright of living a life filled with purpose and joy ( aparigraha ).
 Understand that contentment is found in a balanced life, not in life spent chasing extreme highs and quick fixes.
-Expect no more than you’ve earned.
-Take only what is given freely ( asteya ).
+Expect no more than what you’ve earned.
+Take only what is given freely and willingly ( asteya ).
 Be generous.
 Be kind.
 Watching a breathtaking sunset from the deck your private yacht is cheapened when if you have no loved ones to share it with.

 - “It’s okay to have feelings” : Accepting loss and change is not easy.
 It is normal to feel grief, sadness, frustration, and anger.
 Resisting these feelings or pretending they’re not there only creates more suffering.
 Being okay with unpleasant feelings ( santosa ) and expressing them in healthy ways won’t make them go away immediately, but it will allow you to move through them with grace.